johnkerl/miller/docs/src/reference-main-flag-list.md

 * `--mmap`: Miller no longer uses memory-mapping to access data files.
 * `--no-mmap`: Miller no longer uses memory-mapping to access data files.
 * `--ojsonx`: The `--jvstack` flag is now default true in Miller 6.
-* `--quote-all`: Ignored as of version 6.
-Types are inferred/retained through the processing flow now.
 * `--quote-minimal`: Ignored as of version 6.
 Types are inferred/retained through the processing flow now.
 * `--quote-none`: Ignored as of version 6.
 Types are inferred/retained through the processing flow now.
 * `--quote-numeric`: Ignored as of version 6.
 Types are inferred/retained through the processing flow now.